JuliaCon/www.juliacon.org/2026/tickets.md

 - **Individual Tickets** for individuals paying with personal funds, public research grants, individual non-profit grants, or small businesses.
 - **Student Tickets** for registered students, PhD candidates, and non-faculty postdoctoral trainees.

+A 19% value-added tax (VAT) will be added to all ticket prices as required by German law.
 If you have any questions about which ticket type to select, please see the FAQ section below or contact us at \email.

 We look forward to seeing you in Mainz!